romashka-dev/react-todo-list/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3871206d-60ab-4b65-aa21-a3f57625c1be/deploy-status)](https://app.netlify.com/sites/todotodo-list-react/deploys)

 A simple and intuitive To-Do List application built with React.js.
-This app allows users to manage their daily tasks efficiently with features like adding, editing, marking as completed, and deleting tasks.
+This app allows users to manage their daily tasks efficiently with features like adding, editing, marking as completed/incompleted, and deleting tasks.

 ## 🚀 Features